binaryphile/concorde/README.md

 but it also shows the "Hello, world!" output, which it's not supposed to.

-That's because the test is runs the script when it gets to its `source myscript` line, and that causes *all* of the actions in the script to occur.
+That's because the test runs the script when it gets to its `source myscript` line, and that causes *all* of the actions in the script to occur.
 When testing, we just want to test the functions, not run the script!

 Treating the Same File as Both Script and Library
 -------------------------------------------------

 A script runs and accomplishes a task.
 A library provides functions for scripts but doesn't usually do anything itself.

 Shpec needs to treat the script as a library however.
 Can we have a script that acts like a library too?
 (Spoiler: yes)

 I'll add concorde and a call to one of its functions: